shinekhantzaw/shinekhantzaw/README.md

 </div>

-## 🎯 What I'm Looking For
+## What I'm Looking For

 I'm actively seeking **internship and full-time opportunities** where I can:
-&emsp;&emsp;&emsp; 💡 Apply my AI/ML knowledge to real-world problems
+💡 Apply my AI/ML knowledge to real-world problems
-&emsp;&emsp;&emsp; 🚀 Build scalable full-stack applications
+🚀 Build scalable full-stack applications
-&emsp;&emsp;&emsp; 🤝 Collaborate with talented teams
+🤝 Collaborate with talented teams
-&emsp;&emsp;&emsp; 📚 Continue learning and growing as a developer
+📚 Continue learning and growing as a developer

 ---